Disability lawyers are not required when applying for Social Security Disability benefits; however, they do increase your chances of success.

 You can go through all levels of the disability process on your own.
 You can file the application for benefits yourself, appeal your denial and represent yourself, if needed, at your hearing in front of an Administrative Law Judge.

 This is not the best approach.
-Statistics show that claimants who are represented by a disability lawyer win their benefits far more often than those who try to handle matters on their own.
+Statistics show that claimants who are represented by a social security disability lawyer win their benefits far more often than those who try to handle matters on their own.
 This is true at every stage; the initial claim, the reconsideration and appeal stages, as well as the hearing before the Administrative Law Judge.

 So why does representation help?